alshedivat/al-folio/_projects/2_project.md

 Now the bulk of the work is to compute these functions $$\psi_P^*$$ (known as Cramér's function from large deviations theory).
 Fortunately, we have derived closed-form expressions for the Cramér function for many popular probability distributions, as well as their (Bregman) proximal operators for solving the regularized problems algorithmically.
-A preprint detailing these results will appear online soon, paired with a Python package allowing users to experiment with solving custom regularized problems in the MEM framework.
-In the meantime, an online repository showcasing the library of Cramér functions and proximal operators can be found <a href = "https://arielgoodwin.github.io/memm.github.io/prox/#energy" >here</a>.
+For more information, check out our <a href = "https://arxiv.org/pdf/2211.05205.pdf" >recent preprint,</a> soon to be paired with a Python package allowing users to experiment with solving custom regularized problems in the MEM framework.